 Dildos can be, by their very nature, a bit intimidating.
-The classic image of a veiny, massive, dick-shaped whopper lives rent-free in many of our heads, and while that particular variety of toy has not gone away, there are plenty of alternatives out there which can satisfy without grossing anybody out - and, indeed, toys which go the other way and take size and texture to the extreme (head to our best dildo guide for a run-down of the different types, and who they might work best for).
+The classic image of a veiny, massive, dick-shaped whopper lives rent-free in many of our heads, and while that particular variety of toy has not gone away, there are plenty of alternatives out there which can satisfy without grossing anybody out.
+As well as toys that go the other way and take size and texture to the extreme (head to our best dildo guide for a run-down of the different types, and who they might work best for).

 As with any other toy, it's all about what works for you.
 Think about the things you've enjoyed in past sexual experiences, and start there in terms of size; consider the thickness and length, too, as well as the texture of the dildo and its material.
 Something non-porous is a must in order to keep things properly clean – whether that means softer silicone or colder metal is really up to you.

 Guys looking to work on prostate stimulation – or girls working on the A-spot – may prefer something smaller and smoother, and while a butt plug (see below) might work for that, there are specific slimmer dildos that will do the trick.

-So Divine’s Glorious, which is reasonably sized at around six inches insertable, employs a liquid silicone inner to feel as close as possible to a real penis, has a strong suction cup (perfect for going hands-free in the shower) and looks pretty great too.
-Try Lovehoney's Beaded Sensual Glass Dildo if you fancy some temperature play.
+So Divine’s Glorious is reasonably sized at around six inches insertable, employs a liquid silicone inner to feel as close as possible to a real penis, has a strong suction cup (perfect for going hands-free in the shower) and looks pretty great too.

 Best sex toys: Vibrators

 A vibrator is not only a dildo that buzzes.
 Vibrators come in all shapes, sizes, and materials, offering you the opportunity to excite the parts that matter to you, whether that's inside, outside, or anywhere else.
-There are vibrating butt plugs, dual-purpose kegel vibrators, specific g-spot vibrators, sonic devices which use moving air - a wide, wide range (you'll find a run-down in our best vibrator guide).
+There are vibrating butt plugs, dual-purpose kegel vibrators, specific g-spot vibrators, sonic devices which use moving air – a wide, wide range (you'll find a run-down in our best vibrator guide).